 More information about Avontuur "Rasmus Voyage 3"

-Due to the insolvency of the well-known Avontuur are unfortunately only about 260 bottles of the Avontuur "Rasmus Voyage 3" - sailed grain available.
+Due to the insolvency of the well-known Avontuur, there are unfortunately only around 260 bottles of the Avontuur "Rasmus Voyage 3" - sailed grain still available.
 We have it exclusively for you!

-When the ship departs on a new voyage, the first sip always goes overboard to RASMUS, the Lord of the Winds.
-For he is supposed to ensure a good wind and at the same time keep storms away from the ship.
+When the ship sets sail on a new voyage, the first sip always goes overboard to RASMUS, the Lord of the Winds.
+He is said to ensure a good wind and at the same time keep storms away from the ship.

-RASMUS is a northern German exception, a friend of sailors and ambassador for clean sea transport.
+RASMUS is a North German exception, a friend of sailors and an ambassador for clean sea transportation.

 Avontuur